jakub-kowalik/godot-onnx-demo/README.md

 # godot-onnx-demo

-- Godot 4.2 dev4 mono
+- Godot 4.2 dev4 mono (Needs to support Android export with C# to use ML.NET for onnx)
 - Python 3+ with Pytorch compatible with onnx export (2.1 used)